codatio/codat-docs/docs/enterprise/tech-overview/security/data-security.md

 * Codat people device control:
   * Production data does not leave the production environment
   * All Codat provisioned devices have full disk encryption

+Access control is enforced through Azure RBAC and Active Directory.
+Full details on these features can be found on the [Microsoft Trust Centre](https://www.microsoft.com/en-us/trustcenter/)🔗.

 ## Secrets Storage
 Parts of the application require the persistence of secrets (such as tokens or credentials).
 These are treated with particular care and sensitivity including: